jshvarts/MosbyMVP/conductor-hello-world/README.md

-# Hello World MVP with Mosby
+# Hello World MVP using Mosby and Conductor

 Below is the Model-View-Presenter setup: